Lexor

 1–2: Signal Detection

 @lexor_funbot is a Telegram bot that silently listens in every group it's been added to.
-It scans every message for Solana contract addresses — the alphanumeric strings that identify SPL tokens on-chain (e.g., EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v).
+It scans every message for Solana contract addresses — the alphanumeric strings that identify SPL tokens on-chain (e.g., EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v) — and $TICKER symbols (e.g., $BONK, $WIF).
+Ticker symbols are resolved to their corresponding Solana token address automatically using a reverse search that prioritizes trending tokens.

 • The token contract address